rfabbri/pd-macambira/externals/iem/pdoctave/Readme.txt

 I want to appologize for the limited flexibility of the code at the moment.
 That's why the use of this external is only recommended to developers.

+Following packages have to be installed: puredata (+sources) octave octave-headers

+Nice to have:
+bbogart's "entry" pd-external

+INSTALLING:
+please edit the linker parameters in "Makefile" to match your pd-sources paths type "make"
+TESTING:
+"pd -lib pdoctave test_pdoctave.pd"

 This code collection consists of four pd-objects:

 1. pdoctave: an object that calls octave and holds a pipe to its std in. this pipe can be acessed through the other pd-objects.